 That’s why a lot of services help you with ongoing compliance.
 But just how much help you’ll get depends on what service you choose.

 Northwest offers two separate services for ongoing compliance assistance.
 One is their registered agent service, which costs $125 annually after your first year.
-You can also subscribe to their annual report filing service, which helps you meet all your yearly requirements.
+You can also subscribe to their annual report filing service for $99 annually, which helps you meet all your yearly requirements.

-Like Northwest, Incorporate.com provides registered agent services and an annual report service.
+Like Northwest, Incorporate.com provides registered agent services and annual report service.
 But there’s a big downside: these services are expensive, and they’re not included in any of their formation packages.
-Bought separately, the registered agent service and annual report service cost $235 and $150 respectively.
+Bought separately, the registered agent service and annual report service cost $235 and $150 per year respectively.

 So, which service do we recommend?